Himalayan Yoga Academy

 No matter how powerful, rich, successful, or seemingly happy we are, we cannot be considered mature if we are immature.
 These six internal enemies have not yet been defeated.
 In fact, Sanātana Dharma states that unless we defeat these six enemies – “Shadripus” – our hearts will never be truly happy and peaceful.

 Furthermore, there is no point in maintaining “good behavior” if we have not defeated Shadripa.
 For example, telling the truth out of greed is worse than telling the truth without a desire for wealth.
-Who is better: who calls the police and tells them the location of a wanted criminal in order to receive a reward, or who does this even if there is no reward for the criminal’s arrest?
+Who is better: who calls the police and tells them the location of a wanted criminal to receive a reward, or who does this even if there is no reward for the criminal’s arrest?
 The concept of Shadripu in Sanatana Dharma makes us responsible for our successes and failures.
 In the Gita Bhagavan Krishna says:

 Man must exalt himself; You can’t humiliate yourself.
 In truth, only the mind is man’s friend and only the mind is his enemy.